TagesWoche/72_hours_Basel/README.md

-# projekte
+# 72 Hours Basel

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This project is a City Guide for Basel created by TagesWoche.
+It uses angular and leaflet.

+## Get the project

+Download or clone the project and run `npm install` and `bower install` in order to get all files.

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.